supermodel/supermodel/packages/cli/README.md

 ## Contribution

-After clonning this repository copy .env.development into .env and change variables for your needs.
+After cloning this repository you can either:

+1. copy .env.development into .env `cp ./.env.development ./.env` and change variables for your needs
+2. symlink `ln ./.env.development ./.env`

 ## A Good API Project